 |Minimum API Level||Minimum Android version (API level) required to run the application.|

 |Target API Level||Target Android version (API level) against which to compile the application.|

-|Target Architectures||Allows the application to run on the specified CPUs.
 Note: Running Android apps in a 64-bit environment has performance benefits and 64-bit apps can address more than 4 GB of memory space.

-|Split APKs by target architecture||Create a separate APK for each the CPU architectures selected in Target Architectures.
+|Split APKs by target architecture (Experimental)||Enable this option to create a separate APK for each CPU architecture selected in Target Architectures.
 This makes download size smaller for Google Play Store users.
 This is primarily a Google Play store feature and may not work in other stores.
 For more details, refer to Multiple APK Support.|

 |Install Location||Specifies application install location on the device (for detailed information, refer to Android Developer documentation on install locations.|

 |Automatic||Let the operating system decide.
 User will be able to move the app back and forth.|